Who We Are

 Ben Farmer

-Ben played Marc Antony in HCTC’s 2019 production of Antony & Cleopatra.
-This summer Ben will be playing Macduff in the August production of Macbeth.
-For HCTC Ben has appeared as George Seacoal in 2016's Much Ado About Nothing.
-He also appeared in 2015 Veterans Day Commemoration reading Civil War: Letters and Stories from the New York Regiments, in honor of the 150 anniversary of the end of the war.
-He also appeared in 2020 documentary "Vietnam: Personal Stories of War."
+Benjamin Farmer played Marc Antony in HCTC’s 2019 production of Antony & Cleopatra.
+He also appeared as George Seacoal in 2016's Much Ado About Nothing, in Veterans Day Commemoration reading Civil War: Letters and Stories from the New York Regiments, in 2015 in honor of the 150 anniversary of the end of the war, and in the 2020 documentary “ Vietnam: Personal Stories of War.”

 Aya Ibaraki